Photogalvanic effect in few layer graphene: Results for shift current in ABA-TG

 The electronic band structure of ABA-TG within $\pm1$ eV is presented in Fig.\,\ref{fig1}\,(b).
 Three distinct sets of bands can be identified: (I) a pair of gapped parabolic bands, separated from the zero energy by approximately 0.53 eV (above) and 0.57 eV (below), respectively; (II) a pair of linear bands; (III) a pair of parabolic bands that intersect the linear bands within a narrow momentum region, as highlighted in the zoomed inset.
 We note that the energy separations at K point between the top of lower band in set III and edges of two bands in set I are both 0.55 eV, and in addition, the energy splittings within sets II and III are both 0.02 eV.

 The corresponding shift conductivity spectra are displayed in Fig.\,\ref{fig1}\,(c).
 At $\mu=0$ eV, a strong shift current response is observed at photon energies below 0.06 eV with an amplitude of approximately $-200 \times 10^{-13}$ A$\cdot$m$\cdot$V$^{-2}$, accompanied by a prominent peak near 0.55 eV.
-To elucidate the microscopic origin of these features, we employ an artificially small damping of $\gamma=5$ meV, which requires a denser $\bm k$-grid of $12000\times12000$ points.
+To elucidate the microscopic origin of these features, we recalculate the shift conductivity with smaller of $\gamma=0.5$ meV, which also requires a denser $\bm k$-grid of $12000\times12000$ points.
 The resulting shift conductivity spectra of $\sigma^{(2);xxy}$ are given in Fig.\,\ref{fig1}\,(e).
 At $\mu = 0$ eV, the spectrum exhibits a pronounced lower-energy peak at $\hbar\omega=0.02$ eV, along with three obvious peaks at higher energies---specifically at $\hbar\omega=0.53$, 0.55, and 0.57 eV.
 To clarify these features, the joint density of states (JDOS) is given in Fig.\,\ref{fig1}\,(e), defined as

 We can find that there are four distinct peaks at 0.02, 0.53, 0.55, and 0.57 eV.
 Based on these energy differences at the K point and the JDOS profile, we can reasonably attribute the three higher-energy conductivity peaks to interband transitions involving sets I and III, and the lower-energy peak originates from combined transitions within set II and/or set III.
 Consequently, in Fig.\,\ref{fig1}\,(e) the lower-energy peak vanishes once $\mu$ exceeds 0.04 eV, as the relevant transitions within sets II and III are Pauli-blocked.
 At $\mu$ = 0.2 eV, the third higher-energy peak near 0.57 eV disappears, due to the occupation of the corresponding initial and final states.
 When $\mu$ further raises to 0.6 eV, all interband transitions are suppressed within the considered spectral window, leaving only weak residual features at 0.53 and 0.55 eV.